williazo/tcensReg/cran-comments.md

-Date: 12/17/2019
+Date: 01/03/2020
-### Re-submission
+### Version Update 0.1.5
-This is a resubmission of tcensReg 0.1.3 to tcensReg 0.1.4 In this version I have:
- + removed inst/script/* files from the Rbuild.
-These were codes run in the simulation for the manuscript using the package, but are unnecessary for the package.
-I will retain access to them on the GitHub page but ignore them for the .tar.gz build.
+This is an update to the current release version 0.1.4 on CRAN.
+See NEWS file for details on updates.

 ## Test environments
 + local OS X install (macOS Catalina 10.15.1), R version 3.6.1